Concordium/concordium-wallet-proxy/README.md

   - `transferDestination`: account address of the destination of the transfer
   - `transferAmount`: amount of the transfer
   - in `v1` version if `type = transferWithScheduleAndMemo` then an additional field `memo` is present.
 It is a hex-encoded byte array.
-- The following field is present if the transaction is a register data transaction.
+- The following field is present if the transaction is a register data transaction:
   - `registeredData`: hex encoding of the data that was registered

 For the purposes of the above, a simple transfer is a transaction of type `"transfer"` which transfers funds from one account to another.